bohanzhuang/Parallel-Attention-A-Unified-Framework-for-Visual-Object-Discovery-through-Dialogs-and-Queries/README.md

 Copyright (c) Bohan Zhuang.
 2017

 ** This code is for non-commercial purposes only.
-For commerical purposes, please contact Chunhua Shen <chhshen@gmail.com> **

 This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by